 The Pride Center of the Capital Region has a long history of successfully incubating community groups in order to facilitate their growth.
-As affiliates, the community groups are able to utilize the Pride Center’s tax-exempt status as well as infrastructure as well as having a strong community partner working for a more diverse LGBT community.
+As affiliates, the community groups are able to utilize the Pride Center’s tax-exempt status as well as infrastructure as well as having a strong community partner working for a more diverse LGBTQ community.

 Previous Affiliates include:

-- AIDS Council
+- AIDS Council (now Alliance for Positive Health)

 - Capital Pride Singers